2024294/Sentiment-enhanced-stock-forecasting-and-db-benchmarking/docs/README.md

+## 🏗️ Big Data Architecture

+The following diagram illustrates the end-to-end big data architecture used in this project, including data storage, distributed processing, database benchmarking, and result analysis.

 ### Architecture Overview
 - Raw stock and tweet data are stored in HDFS
 - PySpark performs preprocessing, merging, and sentiment extraction